-I have been a stand-up comedian for nearly 20 years, and have had the great honour of being the resident compere at the multi-award winning XS Malarkey comedy club in Manchester since 1997.
+I have been a stand-up comedian for over 20 years, and have had the great honour of being the resident compere at the multi-award winning XS Malarkey comedy club in Manchester since 1997.
 I also host New Stuff at The Comedy Store in Manchester every fortnight, and did the same at Limelight comedy club in Crewe for a number of years until it closed down (which was nothing to do with me).
 You can see me every Wednesday at The 99 Club in Leicester Square.

 I don’t just MC and have headlined gigs nationwide.
 I have also performed regularly at Robin Ince’s Book Club and Robin Ince’s School For Gifted Children, appeared alongside Marcus Brigstocke, Phill Jupitus, Sanjeev Bhaskar and Hattie Hayridge in the improv tour Totally Looped, done sets for Andy Zaltzman’s Political Animal at the Edinburgh Fringe, and was one of The Unbroadcastable Radio Show (a topical sketch group) at The Comedy Store every month between 2003-2009.
 I also do after dinner speaking and TV Warm-Up.
 For my current gig list, go here.

 Clubs for whom I have said funny things into a microphone:

 The Comedy Store (Manchester, London, Leeds, Warrington, Durham, Bolton, Cleethorpes)